Booking, timings and what to expect

-Berlin is one of my favourite cities.
-It’s a city I could (an do) visit again and again.
-I love its gritty, hipster and artistic vibe, its amazing nightlife and learning about its fascinating, and often tragically sad, history.
+Berlin is one of my favourite cities — one I could (and do) visit again and again.
+I love its gritty, artistic vibe and its amazing nightlife, and it's a place where you can't help but learn about its history at every turn.

-But despite having been to Berlin six times, until recently, I’d never been to one of its most popular tourist attractions and Germany’s parliament building: the Reichstag.
+But despite having been to Berlin many times, until recently I'd never been to one of its most popular tourist attractions and Germany's parliament building: the Reichstag.

 Why visit the Reichstag?

-The Reichstag’s main attraction is its spectacular glass dome roof that gives you a 360-degree view of Berlin: a city that's had as many different lives as the building itself.
-After passing through security, you’ll be taken up to the dome in a lift, where you’ll wander up a spiral walkway until you reach the very top.
-It’s a breathtakingly beautiful space, that allows you to see the city below from every angle, with an informative audio-guide that highlights points of interest along the way.
+The Reichstag's main attraction is its spectacular glass dome roof, which gives you a 360-degree view of Berlin: a city that's had as many different lives as the building itself.
+It's a breathtakingly beautiful space that lets you see the city below from every angle, with an informative audio guide that highlights points of interest along the way.

 Some facts about the Reichstag